Conditions tighter than noncommutation needed for nonclassicality

 A KD distribution's elements serve as the coefficients in an operator expansion of $\hat{\rho}$:

 We define $q^{\hat{\rho}}_{i,j} / \braket{a_j^{(k)}|a_{i}^{(1)}} \equiv \bra{a_{i}^{(1)}} \hat{\rho} \ket{ a_j^{(k)}}$ if $\braket{a_j^{(k)}|a_{i}^{(1)}} =0$.

 We have shown how to represent a state in terms of eigenbases of Hermitian operators, including measured observables and time-evolution generators.
-In terms of this representation, physical quantities (e.g., the Fisher information) can be expressed \cite{ArvShukur19-2}.
-Assuming that KD distributions are real and non-negative, one can bound the values attainable (by, e.g., the Fisher information) in classical settings.
-This strategy has been applied also to weak values\footnote{Observables' expectation values equal KD-weighted weak values \cite{Hofmann12-2}.} \cite{Dressel15, Yunger18} and information scrambling \cite{Yunger19, Razieh19}.
+In terms of this representation, physical quantities can be expressed.
+Assuming that KD distributions are real and non-negative, one can bound the values attainable in classical settings.
+This strategy has been applied to weak values\footnote{Observables' expectation values equal KD-weighted weak values \cite{Hofmann12-2}.} \cite{Dressel15, Yunger18}, information scrambling \cite{Yunger19, Razieh19}, and the Fisher information \cite{ArvShukur19-2}.
 Nonclassicality in the KD distribution is a stricter condition than noncommutation, we show, as the former requires the latter but not \textit{vice versa}.

-\textit{Requirement for nonclassical quasiprobabilities.---}If any two of $\hat{A}$, $\hat{F}$, and $\rho$ commute, the KD distribution~\eqref{Eq:KD} equals a classical probability distribution.

-If $[\hat{\rho},\hat{A}] ,[\hat{\rho},\hat{F}] , [\hat{A},\hat{F}] \neq 0$, the KD distribution \textit{may} assume negative or nonreal values.
+\textit{Requirement for nonclassical quasiprobabilities.---}If any two of $\hat{A}$, $\hat{F}$, and $\hat{\rho}$ commute, they share at least one eigenbasis.
+When $\hat{A}$ and $\hat{F}$ commute and a shared eigenbasis serves as the $\{ \ket{a_i} \}$ and the $\{ \ket{f_j} \}$ in Eq.~\eqref{Eq:KD}, the KD distribution equals a classical probability distribution.
+When $\hat{\rho}$ and $\hat{A}$ ($\hat{F}$) commute, it suffices for classicality that a shared eigenbasis serves as $\{ \ket{a_i} \}$ ($\{ \ket{f_j} \}$).
+If $[\hat{\rho},\hat{A}] ,[\hat{\rho},\hat{F}] , [\hat{A},\hat{F}] \neq 0$, the KD distribution \textit{may} assume negative or nonreal values \cite{Strang62}.
 However, noncommutation does not suffice for KD nonclassicality, as shown in Examples \ref{Ex:NonComPosKDPure} and \ref{Ex:Classical KD which Saturates Bounds} in App. \ref{App:Ex}.
 To find a sufficient condition for nonclassicality (equivalently, a necessary condition for classicality), we focus first on (i) pure states $\hat{\rho}$ and (ii) nondegenerate $\hat{A}$ and $\hat{F}$.
 We then address degenerate observables and mixed states.